Nature and sightseeing in Bali

 In this mountainous area are 3 waterfalls, but you can reach only 2 of them by foot.

-No other way to get to the falls than to make this visit part of a longer hike, see hiking around Munduk, in this area.
+No other way to get to the falls than to make this visit part of a longer hike,

 The most visited waterfall will take at least 30 minutes to reach from the main road in the village.
-It is an estimated 20m high waterfall and we used it as the symbol for waterfalls on this page.
+It is an estimated 20m high waterfall and

 The other waterfall, 25-30m high, is situated more downstream and is a challenging hike that will take, depending on your condition, about 45 min..